-EU-Startups.com: When have you had the idea for Vocalytics and what made you sure it was the right one?
+When did you get the idea for Vocalytics and what made you sure it was the right one?

-Benoit Curdy: Linguists and psychologists have been interested in measuring the impact of voice on communication for at least 30 years.
-So the concept behind Vocalytics is not new but it’s typically one of those ideas that never quite made it out of universities.
-I guess there would be a lot to say about how European universities fail to bring their innovation to market but this is another topic…
+Linguists and psychologists have been interested in measuring the impact of voice on communication for at least 30 years.
+So the concept behind Vocalytics is not new, but it’s typically one of those ideas that never quite made it out of universities.
+I guess there would be a lot to say about how European universities fail to bring their innovation to market but this is another topic.

-To make a long story short, after years of thinking that voice analysis was one of the best solution for helping people communicating, I decided that I had to do something about it.
+To make a long story short, after years of thinking that voice analysis was one of the best solutions for helping people to communicate, I decided that I had to do something about it.
 My experience at Google helped a lot.
 Not only did I learn a lot from a technical perspective but I also started seeing the world differently.
-Confidence, or what they call an “healthy disregard for impossible” is in the company’s DNA and it’s contagious.
+Confidence, or what they call a “healthy disregard for impossible” is in the company’s DNA and it’s contagious.

-EU-Startups.com: Have you ever thought about building Vocalytics inside of Google in any way and why have you decided to do not so?
+Did you ever think about building Vocalytics inside of Google in any way and why did you decide to not do so?

-EU-Startups.com: The idea of online voice analyses tools for professionals seems pretty unique and new to me.
-Is there already a market for online voice analyses and data-driven coaching and if so what is Vocalytics going to do better as other services out there?
+The idea of online voice analysis tools for professionals seems pretty unique and new to me.
+Is there already a market for online voice analysis and data-driven coaching, and if so what is Vocalytics going to do better than other services out there?

 At the moment, you won’t see many online services offering products like the ones we develop.
 This is going to change over the next few years.
-Voice technologies are mature, cloud infrastructure are cheap and powerful and mobiles are offering incredible opportunities as recording devices.
+Voice technologies are mature, cloud infrastructure are cheap and powerful, and mobiles are offering incredible opportunities as recording devices.
 Many people believe that voice recognition is the end of history for voice processing.
 I think it’s just the beginning.

-Benoit Curdy: I just closed a small friends and family round of funding and my current focus is on hiring and going from prototype to product launch.
+I just closed a small ‘friends and family’ round of funding and my current focus is on hiring and going from prototype to product launch.
 Nowadays, everything comes down to product design.
 I’m exploring different options, which is a fascinating but surprisingly difficult process.
 As many backend guys, I used to be very focused on technologies.
 These days I’m obsessed by user experience.
 I think we’re getting there and you will start seeing more of Vocalytics very soon.

-EU-Startups.com: How is your experience with Dublin as a location to start a company?
+What was your experience of Dublin as a location to start up a company?

-EU-Startups.com: Like I mentioned in the introduction of this interview, you’ll be doing a monthly contribution on EU-Startups.com.
+Like I mentioned in the introduction, you’ll be contributing articles on a monthly basis on EU-Startups.com.
 What can our readers expect here?